Recovery From Depersonalisation and Derealisation

 Sufferers of Depersonalisation or Derealisation feel divorced from both the world and from their own body.
-Often people who experience depersonalisation claim that life “feels like a dream”, things seem unreal, or hazy; some say they feel detached from their own body.
+Often people who experience depersonalisation claim that life “feels like a dream”, things seem unreal, or hazy; some say they feel detached from their own body to the extent that they may look in the mirror and not recognise the reflection toking back at them.
 Another symptom of this condition can be the constant worrying or strange thoughts that people find hard to switch off.

-People often say that no matter how hard they try, they don’t feel like they can interact with the world around them.
+People often say that no matter how hard they try, they don’t feel like they can interact with others and the world around them.
 They feel a sense of detachment from their surroundings, finding it hard to talk and connect with others.
+Also that they feel there is a perplex screen between them and the outside, like the world is just going on around them, while they feel no part of it.
 Also, they feel no love for the people closest to them and even question if they did a certain task or had a particular conversation.
 The most upsetting thing is they lose a sense of who they are and can’t seem to perceive themselves as being normal.

 Depersonalisation is a common and understandable offshoot of the anxiety condition.
 Before going further into depersonalisation, let me clear up one thing that I get asked often.
 “No, you are not going mad.”
-This feeling comes from being constantly worried about your own problems, it is not serious or harmful in any way and has a totally logical explanation.
+This feeling comes from being constantly worried about your own problems or your inner state, it is not serious or harmful in any way and has a totally logical explanation.
 It is temporary and, with patience and understanding, eventually passes like any other symptom.

 Depersonalisation occurs with anxiety because you are so used to watching yourself, questioning your illness, day in, day out, that you start to feel detached from the outside world.
 Your mind has become tired and less resilient through watching and worrying about your symptoms.
 It has been bombarded with worrying thoughts and becomes fatigued.
 When our limbs tire, they ache.
 When our mind tires, we feel these strange feelings of detachment from the world around us, experiencing an almost dreamlike state, convincing ourselves that we are going mad or losing it.
 You are not; your mind is just so very tired and just craves a rest from all this introspection of oneself.